-Some suspect that the decline in production depth has no external causes but results primarily from shifting value added from manufacturing to services, for example, by large-scale industrial leasing arrangements.
+It has been suspected that the decline in production depth has no external causes but results primarily from shifting value added from the manufacturing to the service sector, for example by large scale industrial leasing arrangements.
 However, this suspicion is clearly not true.
 As Figure 4 reveals, intermediate products delivered from other domestic sectors to the manufacturing sector have increased only a little more since 1995 than the production value of that sector itself.
-The main reason why value added in manufacturing fell behind manufacturing output is the enormous increase of imported intermediate products, no less than 64 per cent over a period of nine years in real terms.
-Nine-tenths of the decline in production depth of the German manufacturing sector in the period from 1995 to 2004 has resulted from shifting intermediary production abroad, and only one-tenth has resulted from shifting it to other sectors within Germany.
+The main reason why value added in manufacturing fell behind manufacturing output is the enormous increase of imported intermediate products, no less than 64% over a period of nine years in real terms.
+Nine tenth of the decline in production depth of the German manufacturing sector in the period from 1995 to 2004 has resulted from shifting intermediary production abroad, and only one tenth has resulted from shifting it to other countries.

-FIGURE 4 What Determines the Reduction in Manufacturing Depth?
-(Manufacturing industry) from 1991 to 2004, 1995 = 100
+What Determines the Reduction in Manufacturing Depth? (manufacturing industry) from 1991 to 2004, 1995=100

-Sources: German Statistical Office and Ifo Institute calculations.
+Sources: German Statistical Office; Ifo Institute calculations.

-Germany is gradually turning into a bazaar economy that is supplying the world with a broad range of products but has a growing share of the value of its goods produced in its East European hinterland.
-The average import share in German exports has increased from 27 per cent in 1991 to 39 per cent in 2002 (Statistisches Bundesamt, 2004, p.
-4), and at the margin the import content of exports is already 53 per cent.
-Of each additional real euro of revenue a German exporter collects, he needs 53 cents to buy the imports necessary for the production of his exports (Sinn, 2005, p.
+Germany is gradually turning into a bazaar economy that is supplying the world with a broad range of products but has a growing share of the value of its goods produced in its east European hinterland.
+The average import share in German exports has increased from 27% in 1991 to 39% in 2002 (Statistisches Bundesamt 2004, p.
+4), and at the margin the import content of exports is already 53%.
+Of each additional euro of revenue a German exporter collects, he needs 53 cents to buy the imports necessary for the production of his exports (Sinn 2005, p.
 112).
 German firms are reducing their production depth at a rapid pace.
 The obvious implication is that more and more goods are channelled through the country relative to the value added produced in exports.

 In a sense, this development is not new.
-In fact, the German economy has been the world's bazaar economy for a long period.
+In fact, the German economy has been the world's bazaar economy1 for a long period of time.
 There is hardly another country offering the world a similarly wide range of sophisticated manufacturing products.
-German engineering and its dual education system are still the main reasons for it being world champion in merchandise exports.
-Germany has 450 SMEs that are world leaders in their market niches; it is the country of the silent stars.
-Germany is also the country of the big industrial fairs, at which everyone who wants to be someone has to present his products.
-Fifteen out of the 20 biggest trade fairs of the world, if measured by the in-house exhibition space, take place in Germany.
+German engineering and its dual education system are still the main reasons for the world championship in merchandise exports.
+Germany has 450 SMEs that are world leaders in their market niches, it is the country of the silent stars.
+Germany also is the country of the big industry fairs, at which everyone who wants to be someone has to present his products.
+Fifteen out of the twenty biggest trade fairs of the world, if measured by the in-house exhibition space, take place in Germany.
+Only five take place outside this country.

 What is new is that the bazaar is relocating its workbench.
-Before the Iron Curtain came down, it was clear that the industrial goods sold over the German counter were produced on a workbench in the backyard.
-Now, with low-wage production sites in the East, an increasing fraction of work benches are moving abroad, while the counter remains in Germany.
+Before the Iron Curtain had come down, it was clear that the industrial goods sold over the German counter were produced on a workbench in the backyard.
+Now, with the low-wage production sites in the East, an increasing fraction of the work benches is moving abroad, while the counter remains in Germany.
 This does not mean that value added in exports is declining, as the number of counters may also be increasing.
-However, it does mean that trading volumes increase faster than value added.
+However it does mean that trading volumes increase faster than value added.